Yuriibe/writeup-vault/experimental/from-pixels-to-payload/Part2.md

+---
+layout: default
+title: From Pixels to Payload
+---

 ## 🛠️ Part 2 – DLL Search Order Hijacking via `explorer.exe`

 After messing around with in-memory payloads hidden in images (LSB), I wanted to try something more native like getting code to run just by dropping a DLL.
 So I started looking into **DLL search order hijacking**, and `explorer.exe` turned out to be a solid target.